-Reference is made to the Order and the AOD, each as described in Item 3 of the Company's Annual Report on Form 10-K for the year ended December 31, 2009 and attached thereto as Exhibits 10.24 and 10.22 respectively, as well as the subsequent disclosures related thereto in the Company's Quarterly Reports on Form 10-Q for the quarters ended March 31, 2010 through March 31, 2020 and in the Company's Annual Reports on Form 10-K for the years ended December 31, 2010 through and including 2019, for additional details of the agreements with the MSD and NYAG.
+Reference is made to the Order and the AOD, each as described in Item 3 of the Company's Annual Report on Form 10-K for the year ended December 31, 2009 and attached thereto as Exhibits 10.24 and 10.22 respectively, as well as the subsequent disclosures related thereto in the Company's Quarterly Reports on Form 10-Q for the quarters ended March 31, 2010 through September 30, 2020 and in the Company's Annual Reports on Form 10-K for the years ended December 31, 2010 through and including 2020, for additional details of the agreements with the MSD and NYAG.

-As of March 31, 2020, the Company has one remaining commitment to purchase \$3.7 million in ARS by July 2020 as a result of a legal settlement.
+As of March 31, 2021, the Company has no remaining commitments to purchase ARS as a result of legal settlements.